-5.5.1.7 Acute volume replacement in patients with bleeding disorder and patients with manifest bleeding due to coagulopathy
+5.5.1.8 Acute volume replacement in patients with risk of bleeding and patients with manifest bleeding due to coagulopathy

-In patients with altered coagulation (e.g. polytrauma, patients with septicemia) or in patients in whom coagulation disorders are anticipated (e.g. cardiac surgery patients with extracorporeal circulation) the application of albumin is possible since no substance-specific alterations regarding coagulation have been reported for human albumin use.
-However, in such situations other volume substitutes have also been administered without seriously altered coagulation function.
-Similarly the administration of large doses of albumin or other volume substitutes leads to hypocoagulopathy due to dilution.
+In patients with altered coagulation (e.g. polytrauma, patients with sepsis or in patients in whom coagulation disorders are anticipated (e.g. cardiac surgery patients with extracorporeal circulation) the application of albumin is possible since no substance-specific alterations regarding coagulation have been reported for human albumin use.
+However, the administration of large amounts of albumin can also cause a dilutional coagulopathy [116].